hertogp/stitch/README.md

 file mentioned last on the command line.
 Or as the first one, since meta information is merged, where the ‘last one wins’.

+*stitchable codeblock*

+A codeblock can be marked for processing by `stitch` by:

+- `.stitch` included as a class, and/or
+- `stitch=name` included as an attribute

+If either one is found, the codeblock will be processed according to the set of options found for this codeblock.
+See [Options](###options) below for the resolution order.

+Using `stitch=` or `stitch=""` is the same as included the `.stitch` class.

 ### Features

 Stitch provides a few features that make converting codeblocks easy: